mna/0value/posts/implementing lua coroutines in Go.md

 }
 ```

-To block until it must resume, the same `c.yld` channel could possibly be used, but I think it's cleaner to have separate channels that are intended to always work in the same direction: `yld` to send to the caller, `rsm` to send to the coroutine.
+To block until it must resume, the same `c.yld` channel could possibly be used, but I think it's cleaner to have separate channels that are intended to always work in the same direction: `c.yld` to send to the caller, `c.rsm` to send to the coroutine.

 Another thing to consider is that unlike Lua, [whose garbage collector can track zombie coroutines][luagc] and eventually wipe them off, Go will [leak goroutines that are stuck forever][goleak].
 It would be nice to provide a way to explicitly kill a Go coroutine (which as we'll see in a second is built using a goroutine) when it is no longer needed.